MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Copy-Item.md

 ### -Credential

 > [!NOTE]
-> This parameter is not supported by any providers installed with Windows PowerShell.
+> This parameter is not supported by any providers installed with PowerShell.
 > To impersonate another user, or elevate your credentials when running this cmdlet,
 > use [Invoke-Command](../Microsoft.PowerShell.Core/Invoke-Command.md)